 Trees not leafing out when they’re supposed to almost certainly cause alarm in homeowners.
 When this happens to trees prized for their foliage, like Japanese maples, it can be especially heart wrenching.
 If winter has come and gone, you look to your Japanese maples to start producing their beautiful leaves.
 If, instead, you see no leaves on Japanese maples in spring or early summer, it is clear that something is amiss.

 If your winter was particularly brutal, that might explain your leafless Japanese maples.
-Colder than normal winter temperatures or bitterly cold winter winds can cause die back and winter burn.
-This can mean that your Japanese maple won’t leaf out.
+Colder than normal winter temperatures or bitterly cold winter winds can

 Your best course is to prune out dead or damaged branches.
 But be careful because some branches and shoots look dead but aren’t.
 Do a scratch test to look for green tissue.
 When trimming back, prune to a live bud or a branch union.